miki_oomiri a year ago

 The people who made Mozilla great are now working somewhere else.

-• kleranc 8 days ago
+• kleranc a year ago

 Yes, this is another example how foundation directors and CEOs profit from OSS while ruining the organization.